top of page

 RASTER

-Small dots or points used in CMYK to print colored images.
+Small dots used in CMYK printing to reproduce images in color.

 RESPONSIVE